ryouchinsa/ryouchinsa.github.io/view/README.md

 # Zoom in, Zoom out
 Click a position to zoom in/out.
+- Pression the option button, zoom in/out is switched.

-Pressing command + mouse wheel down/up, you can zoom in/out.
+- Pressing command + mouse wheel down/up, you can zoom in/out.

 # Zoom fit
 Clear zoom.